U.S. Relations With Israel

 More information about Israel is available on the Israel Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States was the first country to recognize Israel as a state in 1948.
-Since then, Israel has become, and remains, America’s most reliable partner in the Middle East.
+The United States was the first country to recognize Israel as a state in 1948, and the first to recognize Jerusalem as the capital of Israel in 2017.
+Israel has long been, and remains, America’s most reliable partner in the Middle East.
 Israel and the United States are bound closely by historic and cultural ties as well as by mutual interests.

 U.S. Assistance to Israel

 The U.S.-Israel bilateral relationship is strong, anchored by over $3 billion in Foreign Military Financing annually.
 In addition to financial support, the U.S. participates in a high level of exchanges with Israel, to include joint military exercises, military research, and weapons development.
 Through the Joint Counterterrorism Group and a semi-annual Strategic Dialogue, the U.S. and Israel have enhanced their cooperation in fighting terrorism.

 The United States is Israel's largest single trading partner.
 The top five U.S. exports to Israel are: diamonds, semiconductors, civilian aircraft, telecommunications equipment, and agricultural products.
 The top five U.S. imports from Israel are: diamonds, pharmaceutical products, semiconductors, medicinal equipment, and telecommunications equipment.
 U.S. direct investment in Israel is primarily in the manufacturing sector, as is Israeli investment in the United States.
 The United States and Israel have had a free trade agreement since 1985, serving as the foundation for expanding trade and investment between the two countries by reducing barriers and promoting regulatory transparency.
 To facilitate economic cooperation, the two countries convene a Joint Economic Development Group each year to discuss economic conditions in both countries and possible economic reforms for the coming year.